 But how soon can you drive afterward?
 Unfortunately, there isn’t a set answer.
 As a general rule, the minimum time before you can drive is around 24 hours.
 However, this will depend on several factors.

-After your surgery, your eye doctor will usually get you to come back the following day to examine your eyes post-surgery.
+After your surgery, your eye care doctor will usually get you to come back the following day to examine your eyes post-surgery.
 At that point, they will typically instruct you on further care.

 What Is a Cataract